-So as an example of a common issue, let's say you have a climbing hold with 1" of material behind the washer to the back of the hold.
-Your wall is the standard 3/4" plywood.
-That means you would hypothetically need a 1-3/4" bolt to engage all the threads in the t-nut for the most strength.
-Climbing holds exert an immense load on the bolt/t-nut combination.
-Anything less than full-thread engagement can shear off the threads inside the t-nut, ripping the hold and the bolt off the wall.
+An example of a common issue: You have a climbing hold with 1" of material behind the washer to the back of the hold.
+The wall is the standard 3/4" plywood.
+That means you would hypothetically need a 1-3/4" bolt to engage all the threads in the T-nut for the most strength.
+Climbing holds exert an immense load on the bolt/T-nut combination.
+Anything less than full-thread engagement can shear off the threads inside the T-nut, ripping the hold and the bolt off the wall.
 That is a dangerous and zero-fun scenario.

 This image illustrates the scenario we just described: